 - No more water coming in

-- Photos and a closer inspection later and indeed there was no run off for the rain water so it built up to a depth of about 5-6mm, when they has resealed the roof rails the lad had bridged the run off gap in all four corners! enough to run over the lip of a roof mounted box where the electric cable enters the van from the solar panel and down inside to the van. the hole for the cable obviously hadn’t had a gromet over it or sealed! probably been like that for years but no water had got inside the box before.
+- Photos and a closer inspection later and indeed there was no run off for the rain water so it built up to a depth of about 5-6mm, when they has resealed the roof rails the lad had bridged the run off gap in all four corners! deep enough for the water to run over the lip of a roof mounted box where the electric cable enters the van from the solar panel and down inside to the van. the hole for the cable obviously hadn’t had a grommet over it or sealed! probably been like that for years but no water had got inside the box before.

 - So much for the repairer’s water tightness test, they must have done it whilst the van wasn’t level

 Read and listened to music, went to bed after some wine, popped in the earplugs and tried to sleep.

 In the morning we calculated it must have rained for 30 hours non-stop but luckily the gaffer tape held firm, it really is wonder stuff!
 Sun came out, so we went to Lincoln for another enjoyable day, full of history and stories, the tour guides were superb in both the castle and cathedral, cost £16 per person and it was good value.
 The Domesday book and Magna Carta were on display also, surprising there was hardly any queues which was good.
 The marina was next as we made our way back to the bus stop.

 Back at the site and a check of Pogo and all seems well now, no water, dampness or drips so we can relax once again, tomorrow we go home via the repairers.